-NIBC determines an impairment loss on the available for sale equity investments held in the Investment portfolio of the venture capital organisation when there has been a significant or prolonged decline in fair value below original cost.
-NIBC exercises judgement in determining what is 'significant' or 'prolonged' by evaluating, among other factors, whether the decline is outside the normal range of volatility in the asset's price.
-In addition, impairment may be appropriate when there is evidence of deterioration in the financial health of the company whose securities are held by NIBC, a decline in industry or sector performance, adverse changes in technology or problems with operational or financing cash flows.
-The level of the impairment loss that NIBC recognises in the consolidated income statement is the cumulative loss that had been recognised directly in the revaluation reserve of other comprehensive income.
-If NIBC had deemed all of the declines in fair value of equity investments below cost as 'significant' or 'prolonged', the effect would have been a EUR 2.2 million (2010: EUR 4.7 million) reduction in the profit before tax (gains less losses from financial assets) in 2011.
+NIBC Holding determines an impairment loss on the available for sale equity investments held in the investment portfolio of the venture capital organisation within the operating segment Merchant Banking when there has been a significant or prolonged decline in fair value below original cost.
+NIBC Holding exercises judgement in determining what is 'significant' or 'prolonged' by evaluating, among other factors, whether the decline is outside the normal range of volatility in the asset's price.
+In addition, impairment may be appropriate when there is evidence of deterioration in the financial health of the company whose securities are held by NIBC Holding, a decline in industry or sector performance, adverse changes in technology or problems with operational or financing cash flows.

+The level of the impairment loss that NIBC Holding recognises in the consolidated income statement is the cumulative loss that had been recognised directly in the revaluation reserve of other comprehensive income.
+If NIBC Holding had deemed all of the declines in fair value of equity investments below cost as 'significant' or 'prolonged', the effect would have been a EUR 2.2 million (2010: EUR 4.7 million) reduction in the profit before tax (gains less losses from financial assets) in 2011.